Flóres saga ok Blankiflúr

-Flóres saga ok Blankiflúr is a medieval Icelandic romance saga.
+Flóres saga ok Blankiflúr is a medieval Norse romance saga.

 Characteristics

-The saga is a prose translation of the medieval French romance Floire et Blancheflor produced in Norway in the thirteenth century.
+The saga is a prose translation of the medieval French romance Floire et Blancheflor, produced in Norway in the thirteenth century.
 In 1312 it became the basis of one of the Swedish verse romances known after their patron as the Eufemiavisorna: Flores och Blanzeflor.

 Manuscripts

 Kalinke and Mitchell identified the following manuscripts of the saga: